March 19, 2019

 For the topping:

-Syrup, honey, grape molasses, fresh fruits, or extra butter
+Syrup, honey, grape molasses, fresh fruits, or s little extra butter

 Method:

-3. Beat eggs with a fork or whisk and add to the flour mixture.
-Combine thoroughly.
+3. Beat the eggs lightly with a fork or whisk, then add them to the flour mixture.
+Stir until well combined.

 4. Heat a frying pan over medium heat.
-Add the oil, pour in the batter, and lower the heat.
+Add the oil or butter, then pour in the entire batter.
+Reduce the heat to low.

-5. Cover and cook until the pancake is fluffy and golden brown on the bottom.
+5. Cover and cook until the pancake is fluffy and golden on the bottom.

-7. Carefully flip each piece with a spatula, cook for another 2-3 minutes.
-Serve immediately.
+7. Carefully flip each piece with a spatula, and cook for another 2-3 minutes.

 Enjoy!